FuelLabs/fuels-rs/docs/src/cookbook/transfer-all-assets.md

 {{#include ../../../examples/cookbook/src/lib.rs:transfer_multiple_inout}}
 ```

-All that is left is to build the transaction with the provider helper `build_transfer_transaction()`, have `wallet_1` sign over it, and we can send it.
+All that is left is to build the transaction with the provider's helper `build_transfer_transaction()`, have `wallet_1` sign it, and we can send it.
 Checking that the wallets balances are empty lets us confirm that we have indeed transferred all assets:

 ```rust,ignore
 {{#include ../../../examples/cookbook/src/lib.rs:transfer_multiple_transaction}}